 Here is a sampling of the score and a synopsis of the plot.

-With only a fortnight until his wedding to the beautiful Sybil Merton, Lord Arthur Savile attends a society party where an unusually convincing palm reader named Podgers entertains (SONG: What’s To Be).
-When Arthur offers his palm, Podgers foretells an ominous event in his future: he will commit murder.
+At a society party to celebrate his engagement to the beautiful Sybil Merton (SONG: Sunday After Next), Lord Arthur Savile becomes fascinated when an unusually convincing palm reader named Podgers entertains (SONG: What’s To Be).
+When Arthur offers his palm for reading, Podgers foretells an ominous event in his future: He will commit murder.
 Stunned, Lord Arthur fears a happy marriage is impossible in light of this news (SONG: What Do I Do?).
 His concerns are compounded the next morning when a series of frightening mishaps lead him to believe he may in fact murder his darling Sybil if he doesn’t do something quickly.
-With the help of his trusted manservant, Saunders, Arthur decides the only conscientious course of action is to kill someone right away (SONG: Why Not Do The Deed?).
+With his marriage looming in a fortnight, and with the help of his trusted manservant, Saunders, Arthur decides the only conscientious course of action is to kill someone right away (SONG: Why Not Do The Deed?).

 He determines poison is the safest method, and his aged second cousin Lady Clementina Clarke the ideal subject (SONG: One Foot In The Grave).
 After presenting her with a poison pill disguised as the latest cure for her chronic indigestion, Lord Arthur postpones his wedding (SONG: A Little While Longer) and travels to Italy where he impatiently awaits the news of her passing (SONG: All I Deserve).
 When word of her death comes, an exultant Arthur returns to London and his Sybil, only to find that Lady Clem has actually died of natural causes.